pinae/ctSESAM-server-go/README.md

 Option `-B` enables [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) hashing of the password.
 SESAM server doesn't support any other hash methods.

+If your .htpasswd file has a different name or is stored in another location, you can change the value of the constant `credentialsFile` in main.go accordingly.

 ### Install SSL certificate

 Save your SSL server certificate (as "server.crt") and the accompanying server key (as "server.key") into the subdirectory "cert".

 The easiest way to obtain these files is by using [acme.sh](https://github.com/Neilpang/acme.sh).

+If you want to use other file names please edit the call to `srv.ListenAndServeTLS("cert/server.crt", "cert/server.key")` in main.go.

 ## Running